Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 +}
 ```

-To adjust the baseline, we've added a vertical alignment property, moving it to the top which will align the top edges of the `$` and the numeral.
-Next, we've updated the look of our 'per month/per user' text.
-We display this content `inline-block` so it will adjust to the right of the price.
-We have to remove the text shadow, as we added one earlier to target all things tagged `p` inside this section.
-After updating the color, we adjust the positioning to give it some spacing at the top, pushing it down to line up in the center vertically with the price.

-> Using Inspect Element inside Chrome, you are able to adjust the CSS of your files to test out and adjust to get your elements lined up just right.
-Be sure to edit your files though, as any changes you make in Inspect Element will not save.
+Use your knowledge of CSS and explain each new property and value to yourself.
+You can add and remove properties and check out the results in your local browser to gain a better understand of their effect.

+You can also right-click an element in your browser and select "Inspect Element".
+You can adjust CSS and HTML in real-time within Web Inspector.
+Any changes you make in Web Inspector will not be saved.

 ### List of Features

-The last part of our price boxes we want to edit are the lists of features.

-For our unordered list, we add in some margin to the top so it's not bumped right up against the price.
-And then for each list item, we've slightly adjusted the text size and provided some additional spacing in between each one so it's easier to scan and read.
+For our unordered features lists, we will add margin to the top so it doesn't interfere with the price area.
+For each list item, we'll slightly adjust the text size and provide some additional spacing in between each one so it's easier to read.

 ```css(stylesheets/base.css)
 ...